Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 }
 ```

-^Here we're telling Mongo to go ahead and run on a given port
+^Here we're telling a service to go ahead and run Mongo on a given port

 ---